brianteokp/brianteokp/README.md

 - 👋 Hi, I’m @brianteokp!
-- 👀 I’m interested in immunology, and integrating machine learning in a clinical and healthcare setting!
+- 👀 I’m interested in immunology, and integrating machine learning in a clinical and healthcare setting.
 - 🌱 I’m currently doing my MSc in immunology, and taking online courses in both statistics as well as machine learning.
 - 💞️ I’m looking to collaborate on any projects that might involve machine learning in healthcare!
-Im still pretty new overall, and alot of my projects are all simplified analysis of public datasets, but am always looking to improve!
+Im still pretty new overall, and alot of my projects are all simplified analysis of public datasets, but am always looking to improve.

 <!---